lassemoldrup/AWDIT/README.md

 ```
 AWDIT
 │   README.md                   # This file
 │   REPRODUCE.md                # Instructions for reproducing experiments
 │   ...
 │
 └───docker
 │   │   image.tar.gz            # Docker image capabable of running experiments
 │   │   Dockerfile              # The docker build script used to build the image
 │
 └───histories
 │   └───bench                   # Benchmarks
 │   └───tests                   # Tests
 │
 └───results                     # Results of the benchmarks
-│   │   fig7-expected.csv   # Expected results for figure 7
+│   │   fig7-tpcc-expected.csv  # Expected results for figure 7 TPC-C
 │   │   ...
 │
 └───scripts                     # Python and shell scripts to create and run benchmarks
+│   │   test-run.sh             # Test script
 │   │   reproduce-fig7.sh       # Reproduce figure 7
 │   │   reproduce-all.sh        # Reproduce all figures
 │   │   ...
 │
 └───src                         # The Rust source code for AWDIT
 │
 └───tools                       # Other tools for comparison
 ```

 ## Dependencies